KevinAst/MyWeb/FireWithin/TheChosen.md

   (<a href="#" onmouseover="fw.alterBibleVerseLink(event, `jhn.5.1-9`)" target="_blank">John 5:1-9</a>),

-  the Bible does not provide specific names for those healed, including Jesse.
+  the Bible does not name Jesse as the one that was healed.
       </p>
       <p>
         <a href="#characters">... back to Characters</a>